lordofthejars/istio-refcard/Markdown Template.md

     - preferencesource.listentry
 ~~~

-Source part is configured by using `listchecker` (to provide the list of allows hosts) and `listentry` (to configure how to get white list value from request) elements.
+Source part is configured by using `listchecker` (to provide the list of allows hosts) and `listentry` (to configure how to get whitelist value from the request) elements.
-Destination part andrule is configured by using `rule` element.
+Destination part and rule is configured by using the `rule` element.

 |	Field		              | Type                    | Description                                                	|
 | ----------------------|-------------------------|-------------------------------------------------------------|